fkakatie/crystal-collector/README.md

 ## Where users can get help with this project ##

-If you have any questions about this super clever and advanced project, initiate a new pull request and leave a comment.
+If you have any questions about this super clever and advanced project, visit my portfolio and [send me a message](https://fkakatie.github.io/contact).

 ## Who maintains this project ##